Alien-97/vsc_presentation/README.md

 ## 6. JS Linting in VSC

 ### a) Definition

+Linting is an analysis process against source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+The term originates from a Unix utility that examined C language source code.

 ### b) Why using a Linter?

+JavaScript, being a dynamic and loosely-typed language, is especially prone to developer error.
+Without the benefit of a compilation process, JavaScript code is typically executed in order to find syntax or other errors.
+Linting tools allow developers to discover problems with their JavaScript code without executing it.

 ### c) Linting in VSC

+There is no built-in linter in Visual Studio Code, however we can install a linter via extensions.
+This way we can have all linting straight up from the editor.

+We will install ESLint for this purpose, as we are coding in JavaScript and it's the most popular for this language.

 ### d) ESLint

+ESLint is an open source JavaScript linting utility originally created by Nicholas C. Zakas in June 2013.
+The primary reason ESLint was created was to allow developers to create their own linting rules.
+ESLint is designed to have all rules completely pluggable.
+The default rules are written just like any plugin rules would be.
+They can all follow the same pattern, both for the rules themselves as well as tests.
+While ESLint will ship with some built-in rules to make it useful from the start, you'll be able to dynamically load rules at any point in time.

 ### e) Installing ESLint

+First, we need to install its VSCode extension

+Secondly we need to install its npm package in workspace.

+``$ npm install eslint``

+``$ npm install -g eslint``

+Finally we can configure ESLint

 ### f) Configure ESLint

+With some commands we need to configure ESLint for the first time.
+This will make a default config, but we can edit and add custom rules.

+``$ ./node_modules/.bin/eslint --init``

+``$ eslint --init``

 ### g) Using ESLint

+Using ESLint is easy, if we have all setup done, we can see underlined portions of code, meaning that the linter is flagging those as error or problems.

+``$ ./node_modules/.bin/eslint app.js``

+``$ eslint app.js``

 ## 7. JS Debugging in VSC

 ### a) Debugger

+Visual Studio Code does come with node.js debugger built-in.
+This means that we can run and debug node and npm programs out of the box.

+However we can install debuggers for most languages as extensions.

 ### b) Debug View

+Debug View is the main place for your debugging purposes.
+Here we can set breakpoints, watch variables and control call stack.

+We need to set up a config file (launch.json) so we can customize this debug process for multiple outcomes.

 ### c) Entering Debug Mode

+We can enter debug mode and start debugging our node program as usual with:

+``$ node --inspect-brk app.js``

+However we can also enter debug mode from Debug View (Big blue button), or pressing F5.

 ### d) Breakpoints

+Breakpoints works as usual in most IDEs, you can set them by clicking left side of line numbering.

+A breakpoint will trigger a stop in executing code.

+You can manage a breakpoint by right-clicking the red dot, so you can give more functionality, as conditional behaviour, log message or hit count to break.

+Conditional behaviour means that we can give an expression to a breakpoint, and it will only stop code if that expression evaluates to true.

+Log Message will log a message via standard output whenever it breaks.

+Hit count will not stop code unless its triggered the number of times its expression evaluates.

 ## 8. Remote editing in IaaS VM

 ### a) Introduction

+We can edit files that are in a remote virtual machine.
+This is great as we don't need to migrate code and environment from machine to machine to develop programs.

 ### b) Setup requirements

+We need 4 things:

+    SSH client in local computer
+    Visual Studio Code in local computer
+    SSH extension in Visual Studio Code
+    SSH server in remote machine

 ### c) Setup

+For setup we need to install all requirements and then going in the IDE to the new tab (ssh connections).

+In ssh target we need to configure a new connection.
+Hover over section and some buttons will appear to edit ssh_config.

+Most important configuration is user, port and ip.

 ### d) Key pair based authentication

+We can also configure this ssh conection to use a key pair for authentication.
+This means we don't need to input our password anymore.

+Steps:

+    Generate private and public keys in local computer Register public key in autorized_keys in VM.
+    Use appropriate config in ssh_config in local computer

 ### e) Login

+Once we have a ssh connection, we can log in with Command Palette or using IDE interface.

 ### f) Considerations

 ## 9. Source Control